rover07/Open-Src-Programs/README.md

 There are many other great open-source projects to contribute to.\
-Head to the [GitHub Explore](https://github.com/explore) page and search other great projects as well.
+Head to the [GitHub Explore](https://github.com/explore) page and search for other great projects as well.